YinlongDai/Web_Video2Text/README.md

 ## Now supports videos on both Youtube and BiliBili
 Input a video web page url, transcribe the video without downloading it.

-* Uses *Speechmatics* to transcribe audio files from online urls.
-To make it work, one have to register an account and generate an API key.
-So far this is free.
+* No longer using *Speechmatics* to transcribe audio files from online urls, but using *Whisper* from OpenAI as a more convinient way of transcribing.   https://github.com/openai/whisper

+* Add serveral easy to access command line arguments.

 * For Youtube videos, *yt-dlp* is used to fetch video urls.
 More on https://github.com/yt-dlp/yt-dlp.